OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 Removes an attachment from a message or appointment.

 The `removeAttachmentAsync` method removes the attachment with the specified identifier from the item.
 As a best practice, you should use the attachment identifier to remove an attachment only if the same mail app has added that attachment in the same session.
 In Outlook Web App and OWA for Devices, the attachment identifier is valid only within the same session.
-A session is over when the user closes the app, or if the user starts composing in an inline form and subsequently pops out the inline form to continue in a separate window.
+A session is over when the user closes the app, or if the user starts composing an inline form then subsequently pops out the form to continue in a separate window.

 ##### Parameters: